-- Has had his work broadcast in multiple countries and in different languages to millions of people, online and through traditional media
+- Has had his work broadcast in multiple countries and different languages to millions of people, online and through traditional media.

 - Was a digital nomad allowing him to explore people and cultures in more than 30 countries (and has been to Timbuktu and back.)

 - Enjoys playing football (soccer.)